 There is not enough education about lymphedema and there are certainly not enough doctors talking to their patients prior to having breast cancer surgery and the possibility of developing this incurable condition.

-And lastly, please don’t be ashamed or embarrassed because you have lymphedema.
+And lastly, living with lymphedema is challenging, but please don’t be ashamed or embarrassed because you have lymphedema.
 It’s not your fault and there is help available.

 Suzzann’s focus these days, is on advocating for the Lymphedema Treatment Act and for the passing of the Bill that would entitle those with this condition access to the much needed medical care with a LANA certified physical therapist, as well as obtaining compression garments, which in itself is quite costly.